Table tennis: Europe challenges China's dominance – DW – 12/05/2024

 "When athletes from diverse regions achieve international success, it resonates strongly with fans outside of their own markets and helps build the sport's profile in those areas," said Dainton.

-He pointed out that over 40,000 people attended a tournament in the French city of Montpellier in October 2024, helped by local hero Felix Lebrun beating Chinese stars Xiang Peng and top-seeded Lin Shidong on the way to the title.
+He pointed out that more than 40,000 people attended a tournament in the French city of Montpellier in October 2024, helped by local hero Felix Lebrun beating Chinese stars Xiang Peng and top-seeded Lin Shidong on the way to the title.

 "I believe a stronger European presence in the sport will not only drive popularity in the region but also reinforce the sport's status as a truly global game," added Dainton.